NixOS/cabal2nix/doc/nixcon-2015-slides.md

 # Nixpkgs: Multiple Views Of The Package Set

-- `haskell-packages.nix` represents "Stackage Nightly".
+- `hackage-packages.nix` represents "Stackage Nightly".

 - `configuration-common.nix` "extends" that to work around deficiencies in `hackage2nix`.